rafaellichen/Artificial-Life-Simulator/README.md

 # Artificial-Life-Simulator
 Java

-•	Simulate environment which consists of carnivore, herbivore, and grass
+•	Automatically simulate full cycles of an ecosystem which consists of carnivore, herbivore, and grass

+•	As a simulator, the program doesn't require any human intervention after characters have been set

-•	All creators have energy, maximum life and age; agents can move, eat, reproduce and die according to their type
+•	All characters have 3 life attributes: energy, time to live, and current age.
+All of them can perform 4 actions: move, eat, reproduce and die

 •	Text printed simulation result for each cycle

 •	Technologies: Java 8, IntelliJ IDEA

 ![Main](http://f.cl.ly/items/04143j3n3w0R2S1L0P19/1.gif)